Melanie Lynskey: 2003–2011: Two and a Half Men and continued film career

 In the Sam Mendes–directed dramedy Away We Go (2009), Lynskey appeared as Munch, an adoptive mother dealing with the effects of repeated pregnancy loss.
 The performance was roundly praised, with critics finding the moment her character performs a grief-stricken pole dance in front of her husband to be particularly poignant: writing for The Boston Globe, Wesley Morris stated, "Lynskey dramatizes sadness and dysfunction with quiet, moving physicality.
 [Her] whole life is there in her long face and drooping limbs.
 It's the best performance in the movie."
 She co-starred that same year as Ginger, the foolishly devoted wife of thieving whistleblower Mark Whitacre—played by Matt Damon—in Steven Soderbergh's darkly comedic biopic The Informant!.
 Writing for The Independent, Geoffrey Macnab felt that Lynskey provided "sterling support" to Damon.
 During promotion of the film in September that year, Soderbergh told the Los Angeles Times:

 [Melanie] is so watchable.
 You never quite know what you're going to get, you just know it's going to be good.
-Her rhythms are really unusual, like her cadence and her reaction times to things, and the way [she] lays out a sentence.
+Her rhythms are really unusual, like her cadence and her reaction times to things, and the way she sort of lays out a sentence.
 It's just really, really interesting.

 While making the film, Soderbergh discouraged Lynskey from contacting the real Ginger Whitacre, as he wanted Lynskey to reach her own conclusion about whether she had been complicit in her husband's crimes.
 "I decided she had no idea what was going on", she later said.
 "She was trusting, she [thought her job was] to stay in the house and take care of the kids [...]
 She wasn't asking too many questions."
 Lynskey counts her time working on The Informant! as one of her favourite professional experiences.